Jacalz/rymdport/CONTRIBUTING.md

 We aim to maintain a very high standard of code through design, testing, and implementation.
 To manage this, we have various checks and processes in place that everyone should follow, including:

-* For a more strict standard Go format, we use [gofumpt](https://github.com/mvdan/gofumpt).
+- For a more strict standard Go format, we use [gofumpt](https://github.com/mvdan/gofumpt).
-* Imports should be ordered in accordance with the GoImports specification.
+- Imports should be ordered in accordance with the GoImports specification.
 Imports should be grouped by first- and third-party packages and listed alphabetically.
-* The code should pass the code quality checks by [staticcheck](https://staticcheck.io/) and [gosec](https://github.com/securego/gosec).
+- The code should pass the code quality checks by [staticcheck](https://staticcheck.io/) and [gosec](https://github.com/securego/gosec).
+- The cyclomatic complexity of each function should be below 15.